lxc/incus-os/doc/getting-started/installation/virtual-incus.md

 IncusOS depends on Secure Boot and a v2.0 TPM.
 When configuring the virtual machine, make the following selections:

-* Set `security.secureboot=false` to disable loading of default Secure Boot keys
+* Set `security.secureboot=false` to disable loading of the default Secure Boot keys (Microsoft) allowing IncusOS to enroll its own

 * Add a virtual TPM device